JuliaLang/julia/doc/src/manual/mathematical-operations.md

 Julia provides a comprehensive collection of mathematical functions and operators.
-These mathematical operations are defined over as broad a class of numerical values as permit sensible definitions, including integers, floating-point numbers, rationals, and complexes, wherever such definitions make sense.
+These mathematical operations are defined over as broad a class of numerical values as permit sensible definitions, including integers, floating-point numbers, rationals, and complex numbers, wherever such definitions make sense.

-Moreover, these functions (like any Julia function) can be applied in "vectorized" fashion to arrays and other collections with the [dot syntax](@ref man-vectorized) `f.(A)`, e.g. `sin.(A)` will compute the elementwise sine of each element of an array `A`.
+Moreover, these functions (like any Julia function) can be applied in "vectorized" fashion to arrays and other collections with the [dot syntax](@ref man-vectorized) `f.(A)`, e.g. `sin.(A)` will compute the sine of each element of an array `A`.

 ## Operator Precedence